http4k/http4k/src/docs/guide/howto/typesafe_your_api_with_lenses/index.md

-title: http4k How-to: Lens API
+title: http4k How-to: Typesafe your API with lenses
 description: Recipes for using the inbuilt http4k Lens API to marshall HTTP messages on and off the wire in a typesafe fashion

 Example showing how to create and apply lenses to requests and responses to both extract and inject typesafe values out of and into HTTP messages.
 Note that since the **http4k** `Request/Response` objects are immutable, all injection occurs via copy.